-The Brazilian Ironwood Tree originates from eastern Brazil and is popularly planted in Singapore for its ornamental characteristics.
+The Leopard Tree originates from Eastern Brazil and is popularly planted in Singapore for its ornamental characteristics.
 A handsome deciduous tree with beautiful mottled bark, it can grow up to 20 m tall.
 The multi-hued patches of bark on the trunk resemble a leopard’s hide, giving rise to its another common name, Leopard Tree.

 The tree has an attractive feathery looking umbrella-shaped crown.
 The fine-textured bi-pinnate compound leaves have oval to round leaflets that grow on drooping branches.